Former United States Representative from Mississippi

-Gregg represents Mississippi’s Third Congressional District, which stretches from Wilkinson County in southwest Mississippi to Oktibbeha County and includes the northeast corner of the state capital Jackson and the I-20 corridor into east central Mississippi.
+Harper represented Mississippi’s Third Congressional District, which stretches from Wilkinson County in southwest Mississippi to Oktibbeha County and includes the northeast corner of the state capital, Jackson, and the I-20 corridor into east central Mississippi.

 Family and Community

-Congressman Harper has lived in the Third Congressional District since 1972 and currently resides in Pearl, Mississippi with his wife of thirty-seven years, Sidney.
-They have a son, Livingston, and a daughter and son in law, Maggie and Brett.
-The Harpers are active members of Crossgates Baptist Church in Brandon where he served for many years as a Sunday school teacher for high school and college students.
+Harper resides in Pearl, Mississippi, with his wife of 37 years, Sidney.
+They have a son, Livingston, and a daughter and son-in-law, Maggie and Brett.
+The Harpers are active members of Crossgates Baptist Church in Brandon, where he served for many years as a Sunday school teacher for high school and college students.

-The son of a former petroleum engineer and a mom who worked two days a week until she was 88 years old, Gregg learned at a young age the value of hard work and the importance of a quality education.
-Gregg and Sidney are both graduates of Mississippi College where he majored in Chemistry.
+The son of a former petroleum engineer and a mom who worked two days a week until she was 88 years old, Harper learned at a young age the value of hard work and the importance of quality education.
+Gregg and Sidney are both graduates of Mississippi College, where he majored in Chemistry.
 He then earned his law degree from the University of Mississippi School of Law in 1981.

-Prior to being elected to Congress, Gregg practiced law for twenty-seven years, including serving as the prosecuting attorney for the cities of Brandon and Richland, Mississippi.
-He also served on the Mississippi Oil and Gas Board and remains active in his community as a member of both the Pearl and Rankin County Chambers of Commerce.
-Additionally, Gregg was honored to serve as the board attorney for the Mississippi Baptist Children’s Village until his election to Congress in 2008.
+Before being elected to Congress, Gregg practiced law for 27 years, including serving as the prosecuting attorney for the cities of Brandon and Richland, Mississippi.
+He also served on the Mississippi Oil and Gas Board and remains active in his community as a member of both the Pearl and Rankin County Chamber of Commerce.
+Additionally, Harper served as the board attorney for the Mississippi Baptist Children’s Village until his election to Congress in 2008.

-In the 115th Congress, Gregg was selected by the Speaker of the House to serve as Chairman of the Committee on House Administration, a standing committee with vast oversight and administrative responsibilities in the House of Representatives and additional institutions.
-Chairman Harper also serves on the House Committee on Energy and Commerce, where he is a member of three subcommittees: Energy; Environment; and the Digital Commerce and Consumer Protection subcommittee, where he serves as the Vice-Chairman.
-Additionally, Congressman Harper serves on the Joint Committees on Printing and the Library of Congress, where he serves as Chairman.
+In the 115th Congress, Harper was selected by the Speaker of the House to serve as Chairman of the Committee on House Administration, a standing committee with vast oversight and administrative responsibilities in the House of Representatives among other institutions.
+He also served on the House Committee on Energy and Commerce, where he was a member of three subcommittees: Energy; Environment; and the Digital Commerce and Consumer Protection subcommittee, where he served as the Vice-Chairman.
+Additionally, Harper served on the Joint Committees on Printing and the Library of Congress, where he served as Chairman.